indrabasak/indrabasak.github.io/_posts/2018-03-12-java-classfile-layout.md

 Figure 1.
 A class file layout

 In this posting, I will be exploring different aspects of a Java class file.
-The best way to get familar with the class file is to start with an example, `ClassA.java`, as shown in Figure 2.
+The best way to get familiar with the class file is to start with an example, `ClassA.java`, as shown in Figure 2.
 It's a very simple example where `methodX` of `ClassA` combines the two input parameters and return them as a string.
 Once you compile the class, you will be getting the `ClassA.class` file.